PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-07 16:35:32
+Last updated: 2024-04-07 16:36:06
-Random Quote: Droids are not good or bad.
-They are neutral reflections of those who imprint them. - Kuiil
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven